 The Short Version

-Todd Sattersten is the founder of BizBookLab, a consultancy that helps experts develop and publish books.
+Todd is also the founder of BizBookLab, a consultancy that helps experts develop and publish books.
 He served as president of business book retailer 800-CEO-READ and is the co-author of The 100 Best Business Books of All Time (Portfolio, 2009).
-He is currently writing a serialized book for O’Reilly called Every Book Is A Startup: The New Business of Publishing.
 Todd lives in Portland, Oregon with his wife Amy and their three awesome kids.

 The Longer Version

-I know it might sound like a strange passion but I love ideas and what is possible when you have some space to explore them.
+I know it might sound like strange passions but I love ideas and what is possible when you have some space to explore them.

-I took this crazy passion and co-wrote, with Jack Covert, The 100 Best Business Books of All Time: What They Say, Why They Matter, and How They Can Help You, a book that has sold more than 35,000 copies and been translated into 10 languages.
+I took this crazy passion and co-wrote, with Jack Covert, The 100 Best Business Books of All Time: What They Say, Why They Matter, and How They Can Help You, a book that has sold more than 5o,000 copies and been translated into 12 languages.
 The original edition came out in hardcover in February 2009.
 The paperback edition was released in October 2011 and a new ebook edition in January 2012.
 A revised third edition of The 100 Best Business Books of All Time was released in August 2016.

 I served as President of Milwaukee-based specialty retailer 800-CEO-READ where I participated in the launch of hundreds of books into the marketplace.
 I was instrumental in providing for the continued stewardship of ChangeThis, launched the business book giveaway website InBubbleWrap, and started the 800-CEO-READ Business Book Awards.